 Vimal Simha, 2011

 Dark Matter Substructures and Galaxy Assembly

 Vimal moved from OSU to a postdoctoral position at the Institute for Computational Cosmology at Durham University.
-He is now a postdoctoral researcher with Romeel Davé at the University of the Western Cape in South Africa.
+He is now a postdoctoral researcher with Romeel Davé at the University of Edinburgh.

 Jonathan Bird, 2012

 The Formation and Evolution of Disk Galaxies

 Jon is now a VIDA Postdoctoral Fellow at Vanderbilt University.

 Cross Correlation Cluster Cosmology